mahhov/js-desktop-base/readme.md

 ## Platform support

-The `keySender` utility, which sends key presses to the OS has platform specific dependencies:
+The `keySender` and `keyHook` utilities, which sends and listen to key presses respectively, have OS specific dependencies:
-- For windows, this relies on `powershell` and `user32.dll`.
+- For windows, this relies on `powershell`, `user32.dll`, and `kernel32.dll`.
-- For linux, this relies on a `bash` script and `xdotool`.
+- For linux, this relies on `bash`, `xdotool`, and `xinput`.
-- Not tested on mac, but should work with something similar to `xdotool` for mac.
+- Not tested on mac, but should work with replacements for `xdotool` and `xinput`.

 ## Utilities